gimseng/game_stats/README.md

 5. Assumptions?

 ## Get Data
-For this step, I rely heavily Python [requests](https://pypi.org/project/requests/) and [bs4](https://pypi.org/project/beautifulsoup4/) packages to scrap www.howlongtobeat.com .
-Most importantly is the use of 'Inspect' function on Chrome browser to reverse-engineering the data that I need.
+For this step, I rely heavily Python [requests](https://pypi.org/project/requests/) and [bs4](https://pypi.org/project/beautifulsoup4/) packages to scrap www.howlongtobeat.com.
+Also important is the use of 'Inspect' function on Chrome browser to reverse-engineering the data that I need.

 Since the robots.txt of the website permits all scraping of publicly available data, I am free to do so.
 I will like to thank the www.howlongtobeat.com website for maintaining such a fantastic website and also allowing free scraping of their data.